sankalp1999/Embeddit/README.md

    This will create a new virtual environment named embeddit_env.

-### Activating the Virtual Environment

-To activate the virtual environment, run the appropriate command based on your operating system:
+2. To activate the virtual environment, run the appropriate command based on your operating system:

 - For Windows: